|

 \D'E h v'

-Draw filled ellipse with axis lengths h, v, and its
+Draw filled ellipse of axis lengths h and v, with its

 leftmost point at the drawing position.